AsG520/Friction-Simulation-Project/README.md

 Conclusion

 This project was not very difficult and did not involve any complex or advance physics calculations or coding skills.
-However, I still enjoyed making this project becasue it helped reinforce important basic concepts like friction, force, and motion.
+However, I still enjoyed making this project because it helped reinforce important basic concepts like friction, force, and motion.
 Understanding and mastering these fundamentals is necessary before moving on to more advanced physics or programming projects.